Harris Teeter changes store hours effective Sept. 15

-BOONE — Harris Teeter will have new temporary hours starting Sept.
+BOONE — Harris Teeter will have new temporary hours that started Sept.
 15, the company announced on its COVID-19 response page.

 Harris Teeter’s temporary store hours of operations will be 6 a.m. – 9 p.m.